ENLIVE: An Efficient Nonlinear Method for Calibrationless and Robust Parallel Imaging: Discussion

 \section{Discussion}

 This work introduces ENLIVE, a nonlinear reconstruction method for parallel imaging using a relaxed forward model.
 Using the IRGNM, ENLIVE simultaneously estimates multiple sets of images and coil sensitivity profiles, extending NLINV by ESPIRiT's approach of using multiple sets of maps.
 The resulting bi-linear problem with $\ell_2$-regularization can be related to a lifted linear formulation using nuclear norm regularization, which promotes low-rank solutions.
 From this, it becomes apparent that the method, while employing a different parametrization, is similar to SAKE and P-LORAKS~\cite{Haldar_IEEETrans.Med.Imaging_2014,Haldar_Magn.Reson.Med._2016}, which are based on structured low-rank matrix completion in k-space, and to CLEAR~\cite{Trzasko__2011}, which locally promotes low-rankness in the image domain.
 Although the low-rankness of the matrix considered in the k-space methods is also caused by the fact that the signal lives in a sub-space spanned by the coil sensitivities~\cite{Shin_Magn.Reson.Med._2014,Uecker_Magn.Reson.Med._2014}, it is constructed from many shifted copies of the signal in k-space.
 This leads to a huge linear reconstruction problem with a rank constraint.
 In contrast, CLEAR uses block-wise reconstruction in the image domain, which is more similar to ENLIVE, but still requires a large number of small SVDs.
-In ENLIVE, the convex matrix completion problem has been replaced by a much smaller bi-linear problem with simple quadratic penalties~\cite{Davenport_IeeeJ.Sel.Top.Signa._2016, Recht_SIAMReview_2010}.
-In some sense, this is similar to the idea of transforming linear problems with $\ell_1$-regularization into quadratic problems with $\ell_2$-regularization~\cite{Uecker__2008}.
-The same concept has been used to implement other low-rank methods.
+A similar concept has been used to implement other low-rank methods.
 For example, building on top of the work on object modeling introduced in~\cite{Haacke_IEEETrans.Acoust.SpeechSignalProcessing_1989}, several approaches using annihilating filters have recently been proposed for combining parallel imaging with compressed sensing~\cite{Jin_IEEETrans.Comput.Imag._2016,Lee_Magn.Reson.Med._2016, Ongie_IEEETrans.Comput.Imag._2017,Ongie_SIAMJ.Imag.Sci._2016}.
 The existence of annihilating filters implies in turn the existence of a weighted low-rank Hankel matrix which can be constructed from the k-space samples.
 These methods then recover missing samples by structured low-rank matrix completion.
+In ENLIVE, the convex matrix completion problem has been replaced by a much smaller bi-linear problem with simple quadratic penalties~\cite{Davenport_IeeeJ.Sel.Top.Signa._2016,Recht_SIAMReview_2010}.
+In some sense, this is similar to the idea of transforming linear problems with $\ell_1$-regularization into quadratic problems with $\ell_2$-regularization~\cite{Uecker__2008}.